kernel-patches/bpf/Documentation/bpf/classic_vs_extended.rst

 	BPF_SRC(code) == BPF_X - use 'src_reg' register as source operand
 	BPF_SRC(code) == BPF_K - use 32-bit immediate as source operand

-... and four MSB bits store operation code.
+... and the four most significant bits store operation code.

 If BPF_CLASS(code) == BPF_ALU or BPF_ALU64 [ in eBPF ], BPF_OP(code) is one of::